react-bootstrap-table/react-bootstrap-table2/docs/table-props.md

 remote={ { pagination: true, filter: false, sort: false } }
 ```

-There'r a apecial case for remote pagination, even you only specified the paignation need to handle as remote, `react-bootstrap-table2` will handle all the table changes(filter, sort etc) as remote mode, because `react-bootstrap-table2` only know the data of current page, but filtering, searching or sort need to work on overall datas.
+There is a special case for remote pagination, even you only specified the pagination need to handle as remote, `react-bootstrap-table2` will handle all the table changes(filter, sort etc) as remote mode, because `react-bootstrap-table2` only know the data of current page, but filtering, searching or sort need to work on overall data.

 ## noDataIndication - [Function]
 `noDataIndication` should be a callback function which return anything that will be showed in the table when data is **empty**.